shahamitr/shopify-scroll-top/README.md

 # shopify-scroll-top
-Add ability to you shopify store, scroll to top on every page.
+Add ability to your shopify store, scroll to top on every page.

 Please follow the instruction to add the scroll to top component to your shopify page.